VNG-Realisatie/nlx/helm/charts/nlx-outway/README.md

 # outway

-This is the Chart for the NLX outway.
-An outway is needed to consume an API on the NLX network.
+NLX is an open source peer-to-peer system facilitating federated authentication, secure connecting and protocolling in a large-scale, dynamic API ecosystem with many organizations.
+Through an Outway an organization can query services on the NLX ecosystem.
+It's usually deployed centrally within the organization although it is possible for one organization to deploy multiple instances on different locations.

 ## Prerequisites